AristosAchaion/lorem-ipsum-blog/README.md

-This is a blog all about different choices for Lorem Ipsum built using [Learn Next.js](https://nextjs.org/learn).
+This is a blog all about different choices for Lorem Ipsum built using [Next.js](https://nextjs.org/learn).